richard-ian-carpenter/justadatageek.blogspot/README.md

 # justadatageek.blogspot
 ### R scripts, graphs/plots, and data from my blog, "Just A Data Geek"

-* Date Created: 06 August 2015
+* Date Created: 06 Aug 2015
-* Date Updated: 12 August 2015
+* Date Updated: 05 Nov 2015

-This is where I will be posting my R scripts, ~~graphs~~, and data used for my blog posts.
+This is where I will be posting my R scripts and data used for my blog posts.
 The naming convention is explained below.

 * R scripts will be named sequentially.
 Ex.: `blog#script.R`
 * Data will be in `.csv` format.